aigis-styleguide/aigis/src/en/Documantation/configs.md

 <button><%- data.value1 %></button>
 ```
 ````
-In the case of above, Aigis will append following HTML by using configuration values.
+In the above case, Aigis will append HTML like the following by using configuration values.
 ```html
 <div class="aigis-preview">
   <h2>btn</h2>